 Base Lodge Expansion Project

-An additional 100 seats were added with the 1,200-foot addition to the Base Lodge last summer.
-In April 2014 construction began on a half-million dollar renovation which will take place this this summer and fall.
-Several projects which will include an expansion of the food court area, and an additional cashier station which will improve the efficiency and flow as well as provide new food stations creating more options for guests.
-Additionally the Coffee Bar will be relocated and offer guests window access from the outside patio area and a new seating area will provide indoor seating for customers as well as overflow seating for the Base Lodge Cafe.
+In 2013 an additional 100 seats were added with the 1,200-foot addition to the Base Lodge.
+In 2014 a half-million dollar renovation included an expansion of the food court area improving the efficiency and flow, and providing new food stations creating more options for guests.
+Additionally the Coffee Bar was relocated adjacent to the Base Lodge Patio, and a new seating area will provide indoor seating for customers as well as overflow seating for the Base Lodge Cafe.